ellraiser/love-build/readme.md

 # löve-build
 An app for quickly packaging LÖVE games for distribution, based off the most recent comments in [this issue](https://github.com/love2d/love/issues/890).

-The goal is to make something eventually maintained by the LÖVE team that can let new developers build their game cross-platform from their own machine in a single step - with zero dependencies and no need for VMs.
+The goal is to make something eventually maintained by the LÖVE team that can let new developers build their games cross-platform from their own machine in a single step - with zero dependencies and no need for VMs.

 *This app will build your game for LÖVE (.love), Windows (.exe), MacOS (.app), and Linux (.zip)*